Russian mafia: Activities and operations

 On 7 June 2017, 33 Russian mafia affiliates and members were arrested and charged by the FBI, US Customs and Border Protection and NYPD for extortion, racketeering, illegal gambling, firearm offenses, narcotics trafficking, wire fraud, credit card fraud, identity theft, fraud on casino slot machines using electronic hacking devices; based in Atlantic City and Philadelphia, murder-for-hire conspiracy and cigarette trafficking.
-They were also accused of operating secret and underground gambling dens based in Brighton Beach, Brooklyn, and using violence to those who owed gambling debts, establishing nightclubs to sell drugs, plotting to force women associates to rob male strangers by seducing and drugging them with chloroform, and trafficking over 10,000 pounds of stolen chocolate confectionery; the chocolate was stolen from shipment containers.
+They were also accused of operating secret and underground gambling dens based in Brighton Beach, Brooklyn, and using violence against those who owed gambling debts, establishing nightclubs to sell drugs, plotting to force women associates to rob male strangers by seducing and drugging them with chloroform, and trafficking over 10,000 pounds of stolen chocolate confectionery; the chocolate was stolen from shipment containers.
 It is believed that 27 of the arrested are connected to the Russian mafia Shulaya clan which are largely based in New York.
-According to the prosecution, the Shulaya also has operations in New Jersey, Pennsylvania, Florida and Nevada.
-According to law enforcement and the prosecution, this is one of the first federal arrests against a Russian mafia boss and his underboss or co-leader.

-On 26 September 2017, as part of a 4-year investigation, 100 Spanish Civil Guard officers carried out 18 searches in different areas of Malaga, Spain related to Russian mafia large scale money laundering.
+On 26 September 2017, as part of a 4-year investigation, 100 Spanish Civil Guard officers carried out 18 searches in different areas of Málaga, Spain, related to Russian mafia large scale money laundering.
 The raids resulted in the arrests of 11 members and associates of the Solntsevskaya and Izmailovskaya clans.
 Money, firearms and 23 high-end vehicles were also seized.
-The owner of Marbella FC, Alexander Grinberg, and manager of AFK Sistema, a Spanish football club in Malaga, were among those arrested.
+The owner of Marbella FC, Alexander Grinberg, and manager of AFK Sistema, a Spanish football club in Málaga, were among those arrested.

 On 19 February 2018, 18 defendants were accused of laundering over $62 million through real estate, including with the help of Vladislav Reznik, former chairman of Rosgosstrakh, one of Russia's largest insurance companies.
 The accused stood trial in Spain.
 The Tambov and Malyshev Russian mafia organisations were involved.

-Aleksandr Torshin is allegedly a high ranking Russian mafia boss.
+Alexander Torshin is allegedly a high ranking Russian mafia boss.

+In September 2025, a record cocaine seizure in Russia has highlighted the country’s growing role as a key destination for drug shipments originating from Ecuador, now the world’s largest exporter of cocaine.
+Russian authorities recently confiscated over 1.5 metric tons of cocaine hidden in banana crates from Ecuador, reflecting a broader trend identified by international organizations such as CIMCON and the World Customs Organization (WCO).
+These reports indicate a sharp increase in cocaine trafficking to Russia, largely through banana shipments, as traffickers adapt to stricter controls in Western Europe.
+Russia, now the largest single-country importer of Ecuadorian bananas, is increasingly seen as both a rising consumer market and a transit point for cocaine heading to Europe.

 Structure and composition

-Bratva structure

-Note that these positions are not always official titles, but rather are understood names for roles that an individual performs.